Dummy-Bug/Data-Structures-and-Algorithms/1 Scaler Academy/3 Advanced DSA/Linked List/Linked List I/2 Delete Middle of LL.md

 **Notes**

 > Use two pointers where slow and fast by the end of the loop slow will point to the middle node of the Linekd List;
+> Maintain a prev pointer that will point to the previous node of the middle node.
 > Remember Dummy Node is onluy used whene we have to return the different head or our the need of question is that our head may change;

 ```